-In Karachi, you can visit the mausoleum of Quaid-e-Azam, the founder of Pakistan.
-The tomb is made of white marble and intricately designed both on the outside and inside, making it one of the most beautiful places to visit in Pakistan.
+In Karachi, you can visit the Mausoleum of Quaid-e-Azam, the founder of Pakistan.
+The tomb is made of white marble and intricately designed both on the outside and inside, making it one of Pakistan’s most beautiful places to visit.

-During our visit, we even got to take part in a guard ceremony inside the tomb to honor the founder.
+During our visit, we even got to participate in a guard ceremony inside the tomb to honor the founder.

 8. Lake Attabad

-When I first Googled Pakistan it was a picture of Lake Attabad that made me want to go.
-And when we drove by it for the first time, it was just as beautiful as I imagined.
+When I first Googled Pakistan, it was a picture of Lake Attabad that made me want to go.
+And when we drove by it for the first time, it was just as beautiful as I had imagined.

 The water levels have been receding so much in Attabad Lake that it’s possible it won’t even exist in the future.
-This is definitely one of the most beautiful places in Pakistan you want to visit soon!
+Lake Attabad is one of the most scenic places in Pakistan you want to visit soon!

 9. Babusar Pass

-Another epic stop and one of the most beautiful places in Pakistan is the Babusar Pass.
-At a total elevation of 4,131m, you’ll want scarfs and gloves for this one!
+Another epic stop and one of the most pretty places in Pakistan is the Babusar Pass.
+At a total elevation of 4,131m, you’ll want scarves and gloves for this one!
 The pass is the highest point in the Kaghan Valley, Pakistan, and going so far up in elevation is a shock from the valley below.

-The drive itself is an adventure, as you will be going through multiple hairpin turns, but once at the top, you can truly appreciate how impressive the pass is.
+The drive is an adventure, as you will go through multiple hairpin turns.
+But once at the top, you can truly appreciate how impressive the pass is.

-Just be prepared for the change in elevation when getting out of the car.
+Just be prepared for the elevation change when getting out of the car.
 Aside from feeling cold, you might notice that you feel short of breath.
-This is normal and because of the altitude.
+This is normal because of the altitude.
 Take your time walking around, and you’ll feel back to normal once you descend again.

 The drive going up to Babusar pass and afterward is also stunning.
 Okay, pretty much driving anywhere in Northern Pakistan is beautiful.
 Just go!